davemasilungan/davemasilungan/README.md

 ## 💻 I'm Currently Learning
 ![](https://img.shields.io/badge/Test-Playwright-informational?style=flat&color=warning&logo=playwright)
 Test automation with Playwright, an end-to-end testing framework.
-So far what I've liked is how it "auto" waits for actionable elements, and how it handles execution tracing and error logging.
+So far what I've liked is the ability to "auto" wait for actionable elements, and how it handles execution tracing and error logging.
 So far so good.